Trust-Anchor-Group/AgentApiCSharp/sdk/README.md

-# TAG.Networking.Agent - the C# library for the Agent API
+# Neuron.Agent - the C# library for the Agent API

 The Neuron® publishes an Agent API that can be used by agents that do not wish to, or are able to, connect to the Neuron® via any of the XMPP bindings available, such as standard binary